The Legend of Zelda: Spin-off games

 As the franchise has grown in popularity, several games have been released that are set within or star a minor character from the universe of The Legend of Zelda but are not directly connected to the main The Legend of Zelda series or its core timeline.

 Three Zelda-themed LCD games were created between 1989 and 1992.
 (Note: One of these three, 1989's Zelda, is specifically listed as a spin-off title in The Legend of Zelda Encyclopedia.
 None of them are listed on core timelines.)
 The Game & Watch game Zelda was released first in August 1989 as a dual-screen handheld electronic game.
 It was re-released in 1998 as a Toymax, Inc. Mini Classic and was later included as an unlockable extra in Game & Watch Gallery 4, a 2002 compilation for the Game Boy Advance.
 While the Game & Watch Zelda was developed in-house by Nintendo, the subsequent two LCD games were developed by third parties under license by Nintendo.
 In October 1989, The Legend of Zelda was developed by Nelsonic as part of its Game Watch line.
 This game was an actual digital watch with primitive gameplay based on the original Legend of Zelda.
 In 1992, Epoch Co. developed Zelda no Densetsu: Kamigami no Triforce for its Barcode Battler II console.
 The game employed card-scanning technology similar to the later-released Nintendo e-Reader.

-Three video games were developed and released on CD-i in the early 1990s as a product of a compromise between Philips and Nintendo, after the companies failed to develop a CD-ROM peripheral for the Super NES.
+Three video games were developed and released on the CD-i in the early 1990s as a product of a compromise between Philips and Nintendo, after the companies failed to develop a CD-ROM peripheral for the Super NES.
 Created independently with no observation by or influence from Nintendo, the games are Link: The Faces of Evil, Zelda: The Wand of Gamelon, and later, Zelda's Adventure.
 Nintendo never acknowledged them in the Zelda timeline, (Note: Self evidenced from their absence from timelines in The Legend of Zelda Encyclopedia and the official Zelda website.) and they are considered to be in a separate, self-contained canon.
 These games are widely acknowledged to be the worst installments in the series, though have since gained a cult following in the form of internet memes.

 The Satellaview games from The Legend of Zelda series (1995–1997) are spin-offs, not listed on core timelines of the franchise.